How dividends came to dominate our investment portfolios

 Savvy investors understand that for quality dividend stocks, declining prices are a non-story at worst and a buying opportunity at best.
 As long as you get your dividend as an income-seeking investor, what’s the big deal?

+The number of tax filers claiming investment income has fallen over the past two decades, but the total amount of investment income has soared.
+How is that possible when interest rates have fallen hard over this period?
+Dividend investing has more than filled the gap.

-Follow @rcarrickon Twitter:
+Follow Rob Carrick on Twitter: @rcarrick